anvaysrivastava/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+The car was able to drive for 4.69 Miles withing the speed limit.
+There were no warnings.
+I have uploaded a snapshot of run on youtube. https://youtu.be/xtObKum3lEo

 ## Write up

 As taught by the course material and walkthrough.
 I broke the problem of car driving in three sub sections.